swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 An alternative to a single monolithic preview package would be multiple packages.
 For example, each accepted evolution proposal could have its own package.

 This would trade convenience for flexibility.
 In particular, multiple packages would avoid the source-breaking nature of proposal revisions (and the lesser problem of any additions being technically source breaking).
-But it would mean that adopters of the different previews would need to look up and add individual proposals rather then get them all in one go, and would rarely "discover" new features also in the package they're already importing.
+But it would mean that adopters of the different previews would need to look up and add individual proposals rather than get them all in one go, and would rarely "discover" new features also in the package they're already importing.

 ### Simultaneous Preview and Library Addition